Logistics and Supply Chain Management (LGMT)

 LGMT 685 Global Logistics and Supply Chain Management 3 Credits (3,0)

-Today, globalization is affecting almost every aspect of the world's economy - and the world's economy is sustained by global logistics.
-The focus of this course is on understanding the role of logistics and supply chain management in meeting the needs of the transnational enterprise, from the sourcing of raw materials through delivery of the finished product to the final customer.
-The course addresses the role and scope of logistics in the global economy; key strategies for supporting different market entry alternatives; the impact of different transportation modes on international supply chain management; the use of international commerce terms and contracts; the impact of exchange rates on supply chain profitability; supply chain security; and the role of global supply chain management as a key source of competitive advantage.
-A number of case studies are also analyzed throughout the course to highlight important principles and best practices in global logistics and supply chain management.
+Globalization is affecting almost every aspect of the world?s economy.
+The growth of global logistics and supply chain networks in international trade operations represent a substantial proportion of the economic activity of the world economy.
+The focus of this course is on distinguishing the role of logistics and supply chain management play, in meeting the demands of the entire spectrum in a global enterprise, from the sourcing of raw materials through the delivery of the finished products to the customer.
+The course addresses the scope of logistics and supply chain networks in a global environment framework.
+Topics include global trade and infrastructure; strategies supporting alternative market entry methods; the impact on international logistics using various transportation modes; international commerce terms and contracts; payment methods and transaction risks; global warehousing, packaging, export, and distribution; supply chain security and operations; developing global competitive advantage.
+A number of case studies analyzed throughout the course highlight important principles and best practices in global logistics and supply chain management.